 One of the easiest ways to maintain balance for your dosha is through your diet.
 For Pitta types, this means embracing food, beverage and eating habits that bring balance to their hot, light, liquid, oily and sharp nature.
 To choose the right options, keep these Pitta diet tips in mind.

 It’s best for Pitta dosha types to avoid excessive heat in their meals.
-Although Ayurveda typically recommends warm meals since cold temperatures can interfere with digestion, Pitta types can fare well with raw vegetables and the occasional smoothie.
+This means Pitta types should consume warm or room temperature meals.
+They can also fare well with raw vegetables and the occasional smoothie.
 Pitta types should also consume foods that have cooling effects and limit ones that are heating.
 For example, coriander is cooling while chili is heating.

-Because the Pitta dosha is characterized by light and liquid qualities, Pitta dosha types should incorporate heavier and denser foods.
+Because the Pitta dosha is characterized as light, Pitta dosha types should incorporate heavier and denser foods.
 Grains and root vegetables are examples of foods with grounding and stabilizing qualities.

-Pitta types are encouraged to choose drier foods over moist or oily foods.
+Pitta types are encouraged to choose drier foods over oily foods.
 Potatoes, beans and most vegetables are excellent choices for drier foods as long as they aren’t cooked with lots of oil.

-Ayurveda recommends that Pitta types favor sweet, bitter and astringent tastes over sour, salty and pungent flavors.
+Ayurveda recommends that Pitta types favor sweet, bitter and astringent tastes over sour, salty and pungent tastes.

 Bitter foods can have a particularly soothing effect on the energies of a Pitta type.
 Specific options to consider include bitter leafy greens, such as kale or collard greens.
 Eating more of these has the added benefit of providing your body with essential vitamins and antioxidants.
 For a bitter treat, Pittas can enjoy moderate amounts of dark chocolate.